RaphaelStopa/oi_aulas/README.md

-Projetos de criação Web.
-Feitos em aulas.
-Dois clones, um da Netflix e outro do instagram e uma brincadeira com JS.
+Web creation projects.
+Made in classes.
+Two clones, one from Netflix and one from instagram and a joke with JS.
+Classroom projects at IO